 Home Search Gallery How-To Books Links Workshops About Contact

 If you make safe photos, no one except your mom may care.
 If you make weird photos everyone may think you're crazy, but at least they'll stand out.
 If you do them well, they can take you places.
 Many famous artists were crazy, lived tortured lives and killed themselves, but at least their work lives on forever.

-If you find this as helpful as a book you might have had to buy or a workshop you may have had to take, feel free to help me continue helping everyone.
-If you think it's stupid, feel free to help anyway.
+If you find this page as helpful as a book you might have had to buy or a workshop you may have had to take, feel free to help me continue helping everyone.

 Thanks for reading!

+Home Donate New Search Gallery Reviews How-To Books Links Workshops About Contact